Cause of Heathrow Airport fire that saw more than 1,000 flights affected still unknown

 - Copy Link

-Heathrow has closed due to a fire at an electrical substation prompting questions over its reliance on a single power source.
+Heathrow was closed due to a fire at an electrical substation prompting questions over its reliance on a single power source.

-London Heathrow Airport (LHR) will be closed all day today (Friday March 21 2025) as a result of a fire at a nearby electrical substation, grounding flights at the airport and causing disruption around the world.
+Heathrow Airport was closed all day on Friday March 21 2025 as a result of a fire at a nearby electrical substation, grounding flights at the airport and causing disruption around the world.
 More than 1,350 flights are thought to have been affected.
-Passengers have been told not to travel to the airport today and to contact their airline for further information.
+Passengers were told not to travel to the airport and to contact their airline for further information.

-The fire is now said to be under control and the UK’s counter-terrorism unit is investigating, but the Met Police has said that there is no foul play suspected.
+The fire was brought under control and the UK’s counter-terrorism unit investigated, but concluded that there was no evidence to suggest that the fire was suspicious.
 However, as airports are a key part of national infrastructure, this must be ruled out immediately.
 The counter-terrorism unit have specialist forensics in their skillset and can look for any evidence of an explosion or other deliberate act.

 Tara Spielhagen, CEO of Swiipr, the compensation payment partner of several major global airlines, including the UK’s largest operator out of Heathrow, said: “It is another day of travel chaos with the closure of Heathrow and over 1300 flight cancellations.
 Passengers impacted by the shutdown are unlikely to be eligible for compensation payments if their flight is delayed or cancelled, as the fire will almost certainly be considered an extraordinary event.